Majo-es/VirtualClothingTryOn/README.md

 # Gradio-Based Virtual Clothing Try-On App

-# Virtual Clothing Try On Demo
+# Virtual Clothing Try-On Demo

 This is a Gradio web application that allows users to virtually try on clothing.
 By uploading an image of a garment and an image of a person, the application will generate a final image showing the person realistically wearing the garment.
 This demo utilizes the Google Gemini AI model for image generation.